Facebook news goes dark in Australia as content spat escalates

 Facebook said in its statement that the law, which is expected to be passed by parliament within days, “fundamentally misunderstands” the relationship between itself and publishers and it faced a stark choice of attempting to comply or banning news content.

-Australian Treasurer Josh Frydenberg said in a tweet he had a “constructive discussion” with Facebook Chief Executive Mark Zuckerberg on Thursday and that talks with the company on the new law would continue.
-The tweet did not make clear whether he spoke with Zuckerberg before or after Facebook imposed the change.

-“(Zuckerberg) raised a few remaining issues with the government’s news media bargaining code and we agreed to continue our conversation to try to find a pathway forward,” Frydenberg added.

-The changes made by Facebook both wiped clean pages operated by news outlets and removed posts by individual users sharing Australian news.
+The changes made by Facebook wiped clean pages operated by news outlets and removed posts by individual users sharing Australian news, three days before the country begins a nationwide vaccination program to slow the spread of COVID-19.

-The Facebook pages of Nine, News Corp, which together dominate the country’s metro newspaper market, and the government-funded Australian Broadcasting Corp, which acts as a central information source during natural disasters, were blank.
+The Facebook pages of Nine and News Corp, which together dominate the country’s metro newspaper market, and the government-funded Australian Broadcasting Corp, which acts as a central information source during natural disasters, were blank.

-The pages of the Queensland and South Australia state health departments, where a quarter of the country’s 25 million population are directed for reliable information about COVID-19, were similarly stripped of content.

-The Bureau of Meteorology, a government source for advice about bushfire danger, flooding and other natural disasters, was also erased.
+Also affected were several major state government accounts, including those providing advice on the coronavirus pandemic and bushfire threats at the height of the summer season, and scores of charity and non-governmental organisation accounts.

+“This is UNACCEPTABLE,” tweeted Brianna Casey, chief executive of hunger relief charity Foodbank.

 “This is an alarming and dangerous turn of events,” said Human Rights Watch in a statement.
 “Cutting off access to vital information to an entire country in the dead of the night is unconscionable.”